JoaniceGaspar/soft_dev/README.md

 ## 💻 Project

 "Im Software Developer" is a simple application that displays just a header with a centered title and an image in the center of the application.
-It was created with the aim of showing the use of Widgets that make up the basic structure of an application created in Flutter/Dart such as MaterialApp and Scafoold.
+It was created with the aim of showing the use of Widgets that make up the basic structure of an application created in Flutter/Dart such as MaterialApp and Scaffold..

 ## 🔖 Project Diagram
 <p align="center">